pmpatternlanguage/pmpatternlanguage.github.io/vault/pattern.have-a-system.md

 ## A system

-It really doesn't matter if it's the GTD system, the ...
+It really doesn't matter if it's the GTD system, the PARA method or some other combination of Outlook tasks and shoestring, the key is to have a system that creates a clear path for you to get jobs done and remember what jobs need to be done by others.

 ## Closing thoughts